Skip to content

 Labels

-A-const-eval Area: Constant evaluation (MIR interpretation) A-destructors Area: Destructors (`Drop`, …) B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-S-tracking-needs-summary Status: It's hard to tell what's been done and what hasn't!
+A-const-eval Area: Constant evaluation, covers all const contexts (static, const fn, ...)
+A-destructors Area: Destructors (`Drop`, …) B-unstable Blocker: Implemented in the nightly compiler and unstable.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC S-tracking-needs-summary Status: It's hard to tell what's been done and what hasn't!
 Someone should do some investigation.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Comments